p13tarunkk/p13tarunkk.github.io/_posts/2019-10-22-using-human-motivations.md

 We Seek to be Consistent with Our Past Behaviors
 We Avoid Cognitive Dissonance
 We do Reciprocation
-“P`aradox of loss” - We value loss more (overvalue).
-A person purchasing car will spend more if he is given a base price including accessories and then asked to remove accessories (than adding accessories)

 Say positive - It would be better to say, “90% of people on our program report significant weight loss after just one month”, than to say, “Only 10% of people on our program fail to lose weight after 1 month”
 Less Is More for ease of use/design
 Customers inherently like to fill empty spaces - useful for onboarding Customers like personal stories with Photographs
 Timer creates urgency for checkout/purchase
-Completion meter increase onboarding /profile completion for more data 'Time of the day' matters for customers - Whether judge will give parole or not ? it is not race, age but the time of day that the parole hearing
+'Time of the day' matters for customers - Whether judge will give parole or not ? it is not race, age but the time of day that the parole hearing